Pregnancy and parental discrimination in the modern workforce

-Pregnancy discrimination has long been illegal in Australia and it is one form of discrimination that social rejects most strongly.
+Pregnancy discrimination has long been illegal in Australia and it is one form of discrimination that society rejects most strongly.
 However, notwithstanding this rejection, there is still significant amounts of pregnancy discrimination in the workforce.

 Discrimination can start with comments by supervisors, such as that parental leave was a ‘holiday’ or that an employee’s need to leave to collect a child was a burden on other employees.
 This conduct is illegal however it is often difficult for an employee to obtain a remedy because making a complaint can be seen as rocking the boat.